mustang-im/json-autotranslate/README.md

 ## Context for strings

-Context for strings that need more context to translate but the for supported format is:
+Context for strings that need more context to translate but the supported format is:

 ```json
 {